 Consumption of full-sugar drinks could cause problems for those who must limit their sugar intake.
 The soft drinks giant apologised for the mix-up and issued a product safety notice “as a precaution”.

-However, the food and drink sector is not the only one at risk of being affected by recalls.
+But the food and drink sector is not the only one at risk of being affected by recalls.
 Carmaker General Motors and tech giant Samsung are some of the most famous examples.7

 That’s not to say that only leading global companies need to be wary about how damaging product recalls can be.
 As Trading Standards’ list of product recalls in the UK shows, smaller businesses are just as likely to be plagued by recalls.8

 Due to salmonella fears, the chocolate maker issued an urgent recall of its Kinder Surprise eggs in April 2022.
+It then extended the list of recalled products to include Kinder egg hunt kits and Kinder mini eggs.1

 Fitbit also made a voluntary recall, asking users to stop wearing its Ionic smartwatches because of a potential burn hazard.11